O'Connells GFC (Louth) explained

 O'Connells GFC is a Gaelic Athletic Association (GAA) club that fields gaelic football teams in competitions organised by Louth GAA.
 The club pitch is located in the mid-Louth village of Castlebellingham.
 Players are drawn from Castlebellingham, Kilsaran and surrounding areas.

-As of 2023, the club competes in the Louth Intermediate Championship and Division 2 of the county football Leagues.
-John Garvey is the manager of the senior team.[1]
+As of 2024, the club competes in the Louth Junior Championship and Division 3A of the county football Leagues.

 History